webpack/changelog-v5/README.md

 MIGRATION: Best use the default values for `chunkIds` and `moduleIds`.
 You can also opt-in to the old defaults `chunkIds: "size", moduleIds: "size"`, this will generate smaller bundles, but invalidate them more often for caching.

+## Deterministic Mangled Export Names

+A new algorithms was added to mangling export names.
+It's enabled by default.

+It will mangle export names when possible in a deterministic way.

+MIGRATION: Nothing to do.

 ## Named Chunk IDs

 A new named chunk id algorithm enabled by default in development mode, gives chunks (and filenames) human-readable names.